 Patrick rolled his eyes.
 ‘It’s something people use on their laptop or phone, they can get advice or look things up.’

 Abigail felt very confused but was determined not to show it.
-“Oh I see,” she said casually, ‘and I suppose you give advice?”
+‘Oh I see,” she said casually, ‘and I suppose you give advice to people?
 Without warning, she giggled and she quickly clamped a paw over her mouth.
 ‘Indigestion,’ she said.
 ‘Sorry.’

 Narrowing his eyes Patrick stared over the top of the screen at her.
 Sitting up a little bit straighter he smoothed down his blue scarf.
 ‘I do actually, finances, planning, strategy, things like that.
 People pay me online and I can buy things we need like food.’
 He raised his eyes up to the ceiling where they could hear Grigs bouncing on and off the bed.
 The light in the kitchen was swinging too and fro in time with each bounce.
 ‘Or buy things that get broken.’

-‘Of course not,’ said Patrick proudly, settling down again behind the screen, ‘and that doesn’t matter anyway, it’s all very professional.
+‘Of course not,’ said Patrick proudly, settling down again behind the screen, ‘I just advertise my services as P. Polar.
+They just think I’m a human.
+It’s all very professional.
 I’ve got great reviews.’

 The polar paused thoughtfully.
-‘And did you pay for those things?’
-Abigail shook her head sheepishly.
+‘And how did you pay for those things?’
+Abigail shrugged.
 Patrick sighed.
-‘Oh dear,’ he looked at her, ‘well I suppose you didn’t know, and we can just take them back to the shop.’
+‘Oh dear,’ he looked at her hard, ‘well I suppose you didn’t know you had to.
+We can just take them back to the shop.’
 There was a thud as Abigail dropped her sandwich onto the floor.
-She had just taken a bite but her mouth was suddenly dry and she had to swallow hard.
+She had just taken a bite but her mouth suddenly went dry and she swallowed hard.
 Her nose began to tremble and her ears drooped.
 Go back to the shop?
-Give things back?
-They were hers, they’d kept her company in her hidey hole behind the jigsaw.
+Give the things back?
+But they were hers, they’d kept her company in her hidey hole behind the jigsaw.
 She loved her pink tree, and her bag, and the marbles.
-A tear leaked out from the corner of her eye.
-‘Oh dear,’ said Patrick again hastily, scurrying across the table towards her, ‘don’t cry, it’s all right I can just pay for them, it will be all right.’
+And her blue cover.
+A tear leaked out from the corner of her eye down into her fur.
+‘Oh dear,’ said Patrick again hastily, scurrying across the table towards her, ‘don’t cry, it’s all right.
+I can just pay for them, it will be all right.’

 Patrick waved a tissue at her nervously.
-‘Yes really, I’ll go to the shop and sort everything out.’
+‘Yes really, don’t cry.
+I’ll go back to the shop and sort everything out.’

-With another sniff Abigail looked at him.
+With another sniff, Abigail looked down at him, wiping her eyes with her paw .
 ‘And could we, perhaps, get my car?’

-The next day passed in a blur, Patrick had listed all of Abigail’s things from the shop onto a big piece of white paper.
-They were now spread out all over the floor.
+The next day passed in a blur.
+All of Abigail’s things from the shop were spread out all over the floor.
+Patrick carefully listed them on a big piece of white paper.
 The tiger had bounced on her tree and she’d had to spend ages straightening out the branches again.
 He did say sorry and he really hadn’t seen it down there, but Abigail didn’t believe him, it was bright pink!
 She sat hugging it on her lap in case he did it again.
 The Polar had stepped on her marbles and Abigail hadn’t meant to laugh but that had been very funny.
-It felt strange going back to the shop too.
+His paws had flown into the air and he had rolled right across the floor.
+But it felt very strange going back to the shop.
 They were going to leave tomorrow night when it was dark, she didn’t know how they’d get in.
-With a sigh she curled up under the blanket, wrapping it around her tightly.
-With a tired happy yawn, she fell asleep dreaming of her lovely red furrari car.
+With a sigh she curled up under her blue blanket, wrapping it around her tightly.
+Yawning tiredly, she fell asleep dreaming of her lovely red furrari car.